PrescienceLab/fpvm/README.md

 # The Floating Point Virtual Machine

-Copyright (c) 2021 Peter A. Dinda  Please see LICENSE file.
+Copyright (c) 2025 Prescience Lab.
+Please see LICENSE file.
 This is a tool for floating point trap and emulate processing on x64.
 This is a work in progress